frectures/js/projects/02 xkcd/README.md

 - Open `localhost:8080` in the browser
 - In your JavaScript code, `fetch("/927/info.0.json")` instead of the full URL
+- Now make the `next` and `prev` buttons work multiple times in a row

 ### Big leaps